 While your employer may not have a specific policy designed for bereavement, employees do get sick leave entitlement that takes into account the fact that people may need to take time off when a family member dies.
 As per the U.S. Office of People Management (OPM), an employee can use 104 hours (13 days) of sick leave each leave year when:

-The OPM also states that an employee can take off up to 3 workdays to make arrangements for or to attend the funeral of an immediate family member who has died as a result of serving as a member of the Armed Forces in a combat zone.
-The 3 days do not necessarily have to be consecutive.
+The OPM also states that an employee can take off up to three workdays to make arrangements for or to attend the funeral of an immediate family member who has died as a result of serving as a member of the Armed Forces in a combat zone.
+The three days do not necessarily have to be consecutive.

 In addition, according to the OPM, a federal law enforcement officer or firefighter can take paid time off to attend the funeral of a colleague who has died in the line of duty.

 If your employer doesn’t have a formal bereavement policy, they may work with employees on a case-by-case basis to determine what the employee’s needs are and what they’re able to offer.
 You may also have a specified number of vacation, PTO, or personal days that you’re able to use for this purpose.

 What is FMLA, and how does FMLA work?
 If you’re not familiar with the Family Medical Leave Act (FMLA), here’s what you need to know: it’s a federal law that may provide you with unpaid yet job-protected time off from work for up to 12 weeks.
 The law typically affords this time to employees who are unable to work because they or a loved one have a serious medical condition.
 Parents who do not get maternity leave or paternity leave sometimes use FMLA for that purpose.